English Literature (B.A.)

-Studying English Literature at Trent will prepare you for any career that demands creativity, critical inquiry, and strong communication and writing skills.
+Studying English Literature at Trent will prepare you for any career that demands creativity, critical analysis, adaptability, flexible problem-solving, and strong communication and writing skills.
 Explore history and culture through language, with literature courses spanning the medieval centuries to the global world of today.
-Seminar and workshop classes provide opportunities for discussion, critical thinking, and one-on-one interaction with leading scholars.
+Class formats encourage discussion, critical thinking, and one-on-one interaction with leading, engaged scholars.

 For more information about the English Literature program, please contact: